mendix/docs/howto40/run-two-applications-locally-at-once.md

 ---
 ## Description

 This section will explain the steps you have to take to run two different Mendix applications at once on the same computer.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=10420280).

 ## Instructions